Eight DIY Gardening Projects for Father’s Day: Create Together with Da – Land Guard

 2. Create a Vertical Garden

-Short on space?
-A vertical garden is the answer.
 Use recycled materials like old pallets or gutters to build a planter that climbs upward.
 Plant herbs, strawberries, or small flowers, and watch your creation thrive.
-This project introduces kids to clever gardening tricks and the value of reusing materials.
+This initiative teaches children smart gardening techniques and the importance of repurposing materials.3.
+Make a Compost Bin

 4. Plant a Butterfly Garden